By on 2020-10-23 -

-ALL people carriers major on practicality and space but the first medium sized one was the Renault Scenic.
+Of course, all people carriers major on practicality and space but this was the first on the market.

-Like most of the others it is very easy and car-like to drive and the vertical rear helps tremendously with parking.
+Like most of the others, they are very easy and car-like to drive and the almost vertical rear helps tremendously with parking.

-Both early and later models are easy to manoeuvre in tight spaces, with a tight turning circle, and they all have a very good ride.
+Both models are easy to manoeuvre in tight spaces, with most having parking sensors and all having a tight turning circle.

 Petrol models are cheaper because the diesels are more sought after, but weigh up whether it is worth you spending the difference if you're not going to cover many miles.